code4yonglei/code_4_Tutorials/machine-learning/chap-03-classification-logistic-regression-with-kNN/chap-03-classification-logistic-regression-with-kNN.md

 	- call `fit` and `predict` just as we did with simple linear regression object
 - 3rd use our fit `LabelBinarizer` to reverse transformation and return a string label

+Validate the kNN classifier via predictions for a test set
+- 4 test points and got 3 right prediction
+- Reason: Recall from *Chapter 1*, there are two types of errors in binary classification tasks: **false positives** and **false negatives**.
+- There are many performance measures for classifiers
+	- some measures may be more appropriate than others depending on consequences of types of errors in application.
+	- we will **assess our classifier using several common performance measures, including accuracy, precision, and recall**.
+		- Accuracy is proportion of test instances that were classified correctly, here it is 75%.
+		- Precision is proportion of test instances that were predicted to be positive that are truly positive. here positive class is male (male=1).
+The assignment of male and female to positive and negative classes is arbitrary, and could be reversed.
+Our classifier predicted that one of test instances is positive class.
+This instance is truly positive class, so classifier's precision is 100%:
+		- Recall is proportion of truly positive test instances that were predicted to be positive.
+Our classifier predicted that one of two truly positive test instances is positive.
+Its recall is therefore 50%.
+	- Sometimes it is useful to summarize precision and recall with a single statistic, called **F1 score or F1 measure**.
+		- F1 score is harmonic mean of precision and recall
+		- Note that arithmetic mean of precision and recall scores is upper bound of F1 score.
+F1 score penalizes classifiers more as difference between their precision and recall scores increases.
+	- **Matthews correlation coefficient (MCC)** is an alternative to F1 score for measuring performance of binary classifiers.
+		- A perfect classifier's MCC is 1.
+		- A trivial classifier that predicts randomly will score 0.
+		- A perfectly wrong classifier will score -1.
+		- MCC is useful even when proportions of classes in test set is severely imbalanced.
+- scikit-learn provides a `classification_report` function that reports precision, recall, and F1 score